bl-aire/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. Movethatfile: Moves the file betty from /tmp/ to /tmp/my_first_directory.
 8. Firstdelete: Deletes the file betty
 9. Firstdirdelete: Deletes the directory my_first_directory that is in the /tmp directory.
+10. Back: changes the working directory to the previous one.